markach151/HomeLabActiveDirectory/README.md

 ![image14](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/35fbd29a-9bd3-47cb-bdd1-e18433ce59eb)

-Two Network Interface Cards (NIC) were created: one was dedicated to the internet that is running NAT and the other one was dedicated to the internal VirtualBox network.
+Two Network Interface Cards were created: one was dedicated to the internet that is running NAT and the other one was dedicated to the internal VirtualBox network.
 Network Address Translation is a way to map multiple private addresses inside a local network to a public IP address before transferring the information onto the internet.

 ![image13](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/dc231875-d559-4035-818b-a7d068566bec) ![image9](https://github.com/markach151/HomeLabActiveDirectory/assets/84886088/d4e91276-26b2-4e7a-8c88-6fa5ccb3b6da)